cs-ieee-ist/cs-essentials/content/topics/git/1-Basics.md

 nothing to commit, working directory clean
 ```

-Imagine that you just added two new files to the project, for example a `README.md` and a `CONTRIBUTING.md`, and you run the status command after that:
+Imagine that you just added two new files to the project, for example, a `README.md` and a `CONTRIBUTING.md`, and you run the status command after that:

 ```bash
 $ echo 'My Project' > README.md